-Please note: The Packet FIFO's provide an additional 256 x 16 per channel per direction [2xN] to store packet sizes for transmission or definitions from reception.
+Please note: The Packet FIFOs provide an additional 256 x 16 per channel per direction [2xN] to store packet sizes for transmission or definitions from reception.

 If you can use the BiSerial hardware but need an alternate protocol please contact Dynamic Engineering.
 We will redesign the state machines and create a custom interface protocol.
-That protocol will then be offered as a "standard" special order product.
-Please see our web page for current protocols offered.
 Please contact Dynamic Engineering with your custom application.

-The UART protocol implemented provides RS422 data inputs and outputs.
-The transceivers have supporting programmable terminations to allow for in cable and onboard termination situations.
+The UART protocol implemented provides RS485 or LVDS data inputs and outputs.
+The transceivers have supporting programmable terminations to allow for in cable and on-board termination situations.
 The receivers are open cable safe - marking state is detected when undriven.